Skip advert

 A bonnet lowered by 28mm over the previous car’s, plus thinner A-pillars moved back by 70mm, mean forward visibility has been improved significantly.
 But what really makes the MX-5 surprisingly practical is its light steering feel, soft suspension and impressive refinement with the roof up in top gear.

-The RF's roof can be raised or lowered in 13 seconds, at up to 6mph.
+The metal roof of the Mazda MX-5 RF can be raised or lowered in 13 seconds, at up to 6mph.
 However, the clever top reduces boot space by three litres over the standard convertible, to 127 litres.
 The hard-top doesn’t dampen wind noise any more than the canvas-roofed MX-5, so the RF is still noisy.
 There is some turbulence, despite a wind deflector.

 It all adds up to a car that you could easily use every day, unless you need to carry large, bulky items on a regular basis.

-Now that the seats have been moved closer together, with two six-foot adults on board the driver will occasionally brush their passenger’s thigh inadvertently when changing gear.
+Compared with its predecessor, the seats in the latest Mazda MX-5 have been moved closer together, with two six-foot adults on board the driver will occasionally brush their passenger’s thigh inadvertently when changing gear.
 But otherwise, the MX-5 is very comfy inside for a small car.

 With the roof up, headroom stands at 950mm, there’s over a metre of leg room (1,096mm), and you get 1,325mm of shoulder room and 1,320mm of hip room across the cabin.
 Put simply, it’s cramped in the MX-5, and the RF offers marginally less headroom than the soft-top.
 So it’s not as spacious as a Toyota GR86 or Toyota GR Supra, but for something markedly cheaper than those rivals it still feels an appealing, premium product.
 Plus, when the conditions are right and you can take the roof off, you won’t be concerned about headroom anymore.